adtzlr/felupe/docs/howto/solid.rst

 Solid Mechanics
 ~~~~~~~~~~~~~~~

 The mechanics submodule contains classes for the generation of solid bodies.
+Solid body objects are supported as items of the Newton-Rhapson procedure.

 Solid Body
 ----------